 Electrical Engineering ABET Accreditation

-The mission of the Electrical Engineering program at Tarleton State University is to prepare the student for employment as a professional engineer in the area of Electrical or Computer Engineering or related field, or for graduate study in Engineering or related discipline.
+The mission of the Electrical Engineering program is to prepare the student for industry employment as an engineer in the area of Electrical or Computer Engineering or a related field, or for graduate study in Engineering or related disciplines.

-Extensive study in math, science, and engineering gives the Electrical Engineering graduate the ability to design components, processes, and systems to meet specifications and the ability to work and communicate effectively in team-oriented, project-management-driven environments.
+Extensive study in math, science, and engineering gives the Electrical Engineering graduate the ability to design components, processes, and systems to meet specifications and the ability to work and communicate effectively in team-oriented, project-management-drive environments.
 The curriculum is very hands-on and application oriented, using modern analytical tools and techniques to connect theory to practice.
-It provides both breadth and depth in topics including digital systems, electronics, signal processing and control systems.
-Additional studies in ethics assure that the graduate understands engineers’ special responsibilities to protect the health and well being of the general public.
+It provides both breadth and depth in topics including digital systems, electronics, signal processing, power systems and control systems.
+Additional studies in ethics assure that the graduate understands engineers’ special responsibilities to protect the health and well-being of the general public.